Straw assumes command of 340th FTG

 |0

-This work, Straw assumes command of 340th FTG, by Jet Fabara, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Straw assumes command of 340th FTG [Image 6 of 6], by Jet Fabara, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.